jsecchiero/ansible-route/README.md

 # Role Name

-Adds a <SERVICE_NAME> service to your [Ansible Container](https://github.com/ansible/ansible-container) project.
+Adds a route service to your [Ansible Container](https://github.com/ansible/ansible-container) project.
 Run the following commands to install the service:

 ```